24 Books — The Complete Project

 24.6 The Pandoc multi-format build

 For books that need simultaneous PDF, HTML, and EPUB output, Pandoc Markdown provides the source-neutral authoring path.
 Each chapter is a separate .md file; the book’s structure and metadata live in metadata.yaml.
+This is the path that should dominate the workflow.
+The PDF backend can be Typst by default and changed later if a print requirement forces a LaTeX-specific template.

 # metadata.yaml